sarnold/sar-graph-artifacts/README.rst

 Examples using ``sar``::

   $ sar -A 1 1             # collect ALL plus -I and -P (see man page)
-  $ sar -r ALL -u ALL 1 1  # collect only CPU and MEM parameters
+  $ sar -r ALL -u ALL 1 1  # collect ALL *and* output CPU and MEM parameters to console

 Note the above ``sar`` examples may collect more data than advertised.